 As a result, in my free time, I started socializing with the neighbourhood women and those from the mothers group, who began to invite me to some religious/cultural meet ups.
 They say, and I agree that after 40, one can easily catch the poppycock about people.
 I decided to keep an open mind and dive in.

-My first reluctant performance at the Onam celebration, with 50+ women, was a mix of super slow movements of lighting lamps and noiseless clapping, in circles.
-They were very patient with me while teaching me the steps.
-I can come across as a no nonsense non dancer type.
-In my mind, I drifted back to our famous “Black or White’ fusion dance from school, self choreographed by our gang of girls - a mix of Bharatnatyam on one side and what we called the “western dance "on the other side.
+My first reluctant performance at the Onam celebration, with 50 going on 20 women, was a mix of super slow movements of lighting lamps and noiseless clapping, in circles.
+They were very patient with me while teaching me the steps, as if it was Mohiniyattam though it was not that difficult to pick up.
+(I can come across as a no nonsense non dancer type.)
+My mind drifted back to our famous fusion dance at school on MJ's “Black or White’ , self choreographed by our gang of girls - a mix of Bharatnatyam on one side and what we called the “western dance "on the other side.
 That was a superhit!

 There was another vague singing while swinging scene at a supposed- to- be- picnic where one of the ‘extra-vert’ mums started singing Bollywood songs so loudly that the kids were getting worried!
 She then took endless selfies , some may have been videos which may have landed on social media.
 I don't remember if I joined in the loud singing loudly enough but the song was about never breaking this “fraandship” ;)

 There was yet another of those three tiered fondant caked birthday parties where the mums and daughters had to be twinning!
 Luckily I have two no nonsense boys, away from the twinning and rainbow unicorn ponies!
-So I was only pulled into a Sindhi Party mix of Bollywood Rap numbers with Punjabi choreography executed by the famous 50 going on 20 aunties.
+So I was only pulled into a Party mix of Bollywood Rap numbers in Sindhi with Punjabi choreography executed by another famous 50 going on 20 - reel making aunties gang.
 I managed to survive the limelight without stealing it!

 The most recent hideous adulthood dance attack was at a religious event, our entire family was tricked into.
 It started out with naïve story telling, then warmed up to chanting and suddenly burst into some farmer’s dance about being overjoyed after all the ploughing and seed planting, ready to enjoy the harvest of the season!
 Ok.
 I can enjoy some action but this one would have gone better with some wine!
 The group dance went on and on in circles that expanded and contracted between chants with raised hands.

-This was followed by a gooey food item, which we ate, exchanging questionable glances.
-Was it extra long ,extra ripe banana mash with extra sour curd…or was it extra boiled lentils with bitter gram flour… maybe they forgot the jaggery? … none of us could put a finger on it!
+This was followed by a gooey food item being passed around, which we ate, exchanging questionable glances.
+Was it extra long, extra ripe banana mash with extra sour curd…or was it extra boiled lentils with bitter gram flour… without the jaggery? … none of us could put a finger on it!
 Mysterious potion indeed.
 It gave a rare kind of fermented high!
 That was the golden harvest, I guess!
 My younger son referred to it as " salsa vomitino " ;)

-And the dance made up for everything that was missing in our lives ;)
+And all the dances made up for everything that was missing in our lives ;)

 After a polite wrap up and exchange of sweet smiles, that Halloween night when everyone went to bed, “SHE” arrived… out of my wicked mind corner!
 The envy- green, grape-eating sarcastic evil twin of mine , from a parallel universe!
 She always wears a shiny green bikini top and a matching frilly micro mini skirt , with a hat full of grapes and wine-smeared purple lips.
 “Is this the new you?!
 “She mocks.